How to Destroy Your Homelife in Several Easy Steps

-Or for you, maybe it’s not parenting, but it’s some other circumstance in your homelife that is irritating you and that you wish you could change.
+Or for you, maybe it’s not parenting, but it’s some other circumstance in your homelife that is irritating or hurting you and that you wish you could change.
 And maybe you haven’t dealt with things the best way.
 Perhaps the way you’ve reacted has been destructive to your relationships with loved ones.

 I know about that sort of thing: plenty of times I’ve behaved in ways I knew were wrong; other times, I’ve behaved in ways I didn’t know were wrong but later learned were not helpful.
 In light of that, I’ve made this (purposely exaggerated) list of reactions to avoid, because if we go this route we will “destroy our homelife in several easy steps.”
 It takes a lot of effort to build, but very little to destroy.